 Nursing is a highly rewarding career that is forever evolving and adapting to the new advancements in medicine.

 Any nursing role comes along with a lot of responsibility.
-In some cases, the lives of your patients will be in your hands, and you will need to make quick decisions about their care.
+In some cases, the lives of your patients will be in your hands, and you will need to make quick decisions regarding their care.

 It’s a career that isn’t for the faint-hearted, and you will need to be confident and caring to succeed.
 You will see patients at their best and at their worst.
 You might see severe injuries and trauma and a bit of blood.